Californians considering a Chapter 13 Debt Repayment Plan should be aware of the following key factors:

 3. Protection from Foreclosure & Repossession

-- Chapter 13 halts foreclosure proceedings, allowing homeowners to catch up on missed mortgage payments over time.
+- Chapter 13 halts foreclosure proceedings, allowing homeowners to catch up on missed mortgage payments over the Chapter 13 plan period assuming the homeowner can make both the regular monthly payment and the catch up payments each and every month.

-- If behind on a car loan, it can help restructure payments to avoid repossession.
+- If behind on a car loan, it can help restructure payments to avoid repossession and possibly lower the interest rate.

 4. Priority Debts & What Must Be Paid